Nahin-CDR/WalkMate-Privacy-policy/README.md

 ## 2. How We Use Your Information
 <br>
-As we are collecting your physical location to calculate your travelled distance.
+We are collecting your physical location information to calculate your travelled distance.

 ## 3. Sharing of Information
 <br>